cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 Alex is a senior executive with over 15 years’ experience in SaaS, AI, and blockchain, specialising in driving growth and scale for high-potential businesses.
 He was part of the APAC founding team of HubSpot, served as Director at ActiveCampaign, and most recently held the role of Global Director at Immutable X, where he led international expansion and strategic partnerships.

 Today, Alex channels his expertise into angel investing and ecosystem building.
 His portfolio includes [Coinstash (CEX)](https://coinstash.com.au/){:target="_blank"}, [Tribe (Large KOL platform)](https://www.tribegroup.co/){:target="_blank"} and over a dozen Angel Investments in Cardano projects.
 Alex is also the Director at [Mynth](https://www.mynth.ai/){:target="_blank"}, a leading cross-chain solution built on Cardano.
 Alex’s work bridges commercial growth with emerging technology adoption, helping to connect innovative ventures with the networks, capital, and strategies they need to succeed.

+### Steven Ward (Melbourne)
+Steven has over a decade of experience spanning traditional finance and decentralised finance (DeFi).
+He began his career in traditional markets as a Hedge Fund Trader, specialising in Short-Term Interest Rates (STIRs), before moving into brokerage and analytics.
+Over seven years, Steven gained comprehensive exposure to trading operations, client management, market analytics, and back-end process management within the Australian regulatory framework.

+For the past five years, he has led VyFinance and T-MinusOne, while advising numerous projects across the Cardano ecosystem and beyond.
+His work focuses on tokenomics design, Web3 business models, and their implementation.
+Drawing on his trading background and hands-on experience building multiple DeFi ecosystems, Steven has developed a deep mathematical understanding of DeFi structures and their underlying processes.

 ### Scott Young (Melbourne)
 Scott is a moral philosopher exploring the foundations of morality through a concept called [The Moral Cube](https://themoralcube.com/){:target="_blank"}.
 He has been a member of the Cardano community since 2021, and is investigating ways to teach people about, and help them make more informed moral judgements utilizing smart contracts for the last few years.